S-Moy/GettingAndCleaningData-CourseProject/README.md

           ./text/X_test.txt                                ##test data
           ./text/Y_test.txt                                ##activity for test data

-    3. Create data tables from the downloaded data files from test and training subjects
+    3. Create data tables from the downloaded data files from test and training subjects (X_test and X_train)
     4. Combine the test data with the training data
-    5. Create data tables from  activity files for test and training
+    5. Create data tables from  activity files for test and training (Y_test and Y_train)
     6. Combine the activity test data with the training data
-    7. Create data tables from subject ID files for test and training
+    7. Create data tables from subject ID files for test and training (subject_test and subject_train)
     8. Combine the subject ID test data with the training data
     9. Translate the activity integer values in Y_train.test to descriptive values Execute the function convert to do the translation